Joseph C. Paradi: Career

 Paradi commenced his career as a senior information technology expert when he founded Dataline Inc., a computer-services company, in 1969.
 Paradi sold the company to a U.S. firm in late 1987 and left the company in 1989 after serving for 20 years.

-Paradi restarted his relationship with the University of Toronto in 1983, as an Adjunct Professor in the Department of Chemical Engineering and Applied Chemistry.
-He joined the University as a permanent staff member in 1989, after his exit from the commercial sector.
-He served at the University of Toronto for over 15 years, as a distinguished professor and retired in 2006.
-But he did not leave the University as he continued to teach courses on entrepreneurship and carried on research.
+Paradi restarted his relationship with the University of Toronto in 1983, as an adjunct professor in the Department of Chemical Engineering and Applied Chemistry.
+After his exit from the commercial sector, he joined the university as a permanent staff member in 1989.
+He served as a distinguished professor at the University of Toronto for over 15 years and retired in 2006.
+But he stayed in the university as he continued to teach courses on entrepreneurship and carried on research.
 During his tenure, he has supervised 17 Ph.D. theses and 62 Master's theses, 7 postdoctoral students, and 5 other researchers, in addition to 186 undergraduate theses involving 254 students in engineering.

 Paradi founded the Centre for the Management of Technology and Entrepreneurship (CMTE), which is housed in the Department of Chemical Engineering & Applied Chemistry.
 Another notable accomplishment was the founding of the Engineering Hatchery which grows and guides new startup businesses in the Faculty of Engineering.

 Paradi is also the founder of Parcorp Ltd., a company devoted to investing in, nurturing, and facilitating the growth of small Canadian high-tech companies.
 Throughout his career, he started several other organizations, including a specialized technology consulting firm, two firms based on intellectual properties developed at U of T (DesignCo Inc. and Translucent Technologies Inc.), and a joint venture in Hungary, to name a few.
 Paradi has presented more than 170 papers at national and international technical conferences and has chaired technical sessions on more than 50 occasions.
 He is a speaker at International Conference on 'Data Envelopment Analysis Performance Management and Measurement' held at Beirut, Lebanon.
 He is also a well known collector of antique corkscrews among other hobbies.